 Heavy Truck or Transit Bus category.
 Certified Equipment Technicians who fail to maintain at least one accepted ASE certification will have their title, grade and pay changed to that of Equipment Technician.
 When employees who are Equipment Technicians or Certified Equipment Technicians receive at least one accepted ASE Master Certification, their titles and grades will be changed to that of Master Equipment Technician upon approval of their Department Director.
 The Fleet division accepts ASE Master Automobile Technician Certification or ASE Master Medium/Heavy Truck Technician Certification.
-The Transit division accepts ASE Master Automobile Technician Certification.
-The Transit division accepts ASE Master Automobile Technician Certification.
-Master Equipment Technicians who fail to maintain their accepted ASE Master Certification.
-Master Equipment Technicians who fail to maintain their accepted ASE Master Certification will have their title, grade and pay changed to that of Certified Equipment Technician if the employee continues to hold at least one accepted ASE certifications.
+The Transit division accepts ASE Master Automobile Technician Certification, ASE Master Medium/Heavy Truck Technician Certification or ASE Master Transit Bus Certification.
+Master Equipment Technicians who fail to maintain their accepted ASE Master Certification will have their title, grade and pay changed to that of Certified Equipment Technician if the employee continues to hold at least one accepted ASE certification or Equipment Technician if the employee does not hold any ASE certifications.